The Benefits of Breastfeeding and Pumping

 Room Set Up

-Ultimately the aim is to creating a private, clean and comfortable space for breastfeeding mothers.
+Ultimately the aim is to create a private, clean and comfortable space for breastfeeding mothers.
 An unused large closet or private area off of a women's restroom would work.
 The area should be at least 7 feet by 7 feet, be ventilated, have a door that locks, electrical power and be completely private.
-It should also be accessible to employees with disabilities.
+The room should also be accessible to employees with disabilities and include a chair, desk, and a small table or shelf.
 Please email Staff and Family Programs for more information on how you can set up your lactation room.

 Lactation Room Locations